 Looking back, my generation grew up with the communal pride of overcoming economic recession.
 But now, the Korean economy is suffering from many inside and outside threats that Korean people cannot counter no matter how much papers or gold we collect.
 We tried to follow in the footsteps of our parents’ and teachers’ generations who enjoyed the golden era of Korean economy boom.
 Their generations not only easily gained employment and purchased houses, but proved that the economy could be improved through their collective action.
 However, by the time my generation graduated from college, finding a decent job became difficult, and buying a house in Seoul became akin to buying a unicorn.

 If the Korean economy stays gloomy, what lessons will my generation pass on to the next?
 The only thing we learned was ‘we can overcome this together.’
 Can my generation also exert collective actions to revive our economy?
 Probably no. South Korea has already exerted its own growth engines and been dependent on foregin trades largely.
 Young generations have been busy blaming themselves for not being competent human forces the society is looking for and only to try had finding stable jobs.
-But they have to be reminded that those stable jobs they are expecting cannot be created without these economic wounds we already have.
+The idea of sticking together just remains as a fairy tale to them.
+But they have to be reminded that those stable jobs they are expecting cannot be created without treating these economic wounds we already have.

 Latest posts by Minhye Park (see all)

 - Korean Economic Blues: Can Sticking Together Save us This Time? - January 9, 2020

 - Fortunate Son: Koreans re-evaluate military service exemption - May 21, 2019

 - Back to School: Addressing the Shortfalls of Sex Education in South Korea - November 23, 2018